dmtrmrv/insert-code-lite/README.txt

 Insert Code Lite adds possibility to integrate scripts, styles, or other custom code to your website.
 Even if you change your theme, code that you've added using this plugin will stay.

-Based on the Plugin API, Coding Standards, and Documentation Standards.

 == Installation ==

 = Using The WordPress Dashboard (Recommended) =